-I have been absorbed with the study human physiology for over forty years.
+I have been absorbed in the study of human physiology for over forty years.
 My experience as a natural health physician has taught me there is still much we do not know, but we are making headway.
 For example, epigenetics has given us insight into cellular control and function, while the emerging concept of neuroplasticity is teaching us how the brain is able to reprogram itself to overcome neuronal damage or malfunction.
 Above all, I continue to marvel at the innate ability of the body to heal itself, given the opportunity.

 My interest in cosmology and biological anthropology has taught me one thing above all others.
 Life is a mystery, and to dismiss it as being the product of a wave of a magic wand does not do it justice.
 We are all part of the universe, not just creatures living in isolation on a tiny grain of sand somewhere in the outreaches of space.
 Everything in the universe is energy, that very same energy that flows through our bodies to give us life, without which there is no life.